 Digital Girl, Inc. is a nonprofit dedicated to empowering our communities’ underserved youth, especially girls, to pursue interests in STEM (science, technology, engineering, and math) with an emphasis on technology and computer science.
 We have daily after-school programs at schools in Brooklyn and Manhattan in addition to weekend workshops.
 Volunteers commit to about two hours per week for the after-school programs, and with no recurring commitment in the weekend workshops.

-Join us at St. John’s Bread & Life in either the food pantry on Tuesdays from 2:00 PM – 6:00 PM or the soup kitchen on Fridays from 6:00 AM – 9:00 AM.
+Join us at St. John’s Bread & Life in either the food pantry at the breakfast shift at 6:00 am to 9:00am or the dinner shift from 2:00pm to 6:00pm.
 St. John’s serves over 2,500 people every week and each helping hand goes a long way.
 Can’t wait to see you there!

 Where: 795 Lexington Ave, Brooklyn

 On Mondays 10am – 1pm, volunteers help pack senior bags, help clients select food choices, and restock the pantry at Brooklyn’s largest food pantry – Bed-Stuy Campaign Against Hunger (BSCAH).
 Volunteers allow BSCAH’s 30,000+ individual clients select their own food to reduce waste and increase agency.

 Brooklyn Community Services supports Brooklyn’s most vulnerable residents.
 Repair the World volunteers tutor K-5th grade students, as well as support special projects.

 When: after school hours 3:00 to 6:00 pm.

 New York Cares is the largest volunteer network in NYC.
 Make an impact by selecting from hundreds of opportunities each month.
 New volunteers attend a quick orientation session that will introduces year-round volunteer opportunities.
 Repair the World hosts monthly orientations.